Starmer insists he is ‘not going to yield’ amid Trump threats to trade deal | LBC

 He then began to criticise Sir Keir, telling the broadcaster that while he liked the Prime Minister, he had made a “tragic mistake in closing the North Sea oil”, as well as “a tragic mistake on immigration”.

-Mr Trump then said the relationship with the UK had “been better, but it is sad”, before hinting to the future of the US-UK trade deal.
+Mr Trump then said the relationship with the UK had “been better, but it is sad”, before hinting at the future of the US-UK trade deal.

-He told Sky News: “We gave them a good trade deal, better than I had to, which can always be changed.”
+He said: “We gave them a good trade deal, better than I had to, which can always be changed.”

-Mr Trump later shared an opinion article from The Sun newspaper on his Truth Social website critical of Sir Keir, titled “If hot air was a weapon Starmer would have rearmed Britain – but words don’t win wars”.

 Sir Keir’s official spokesman said he would not characterise the relationship between the two leaders in the same way as Mr Trump, saying the special relationship “exists on multiple levels” and was “far bigger than any individual issue”.